 3. You will develop a new awareness to your forearms

 These are killer in the first weeks and months.
 It seems like your whole body weight is on your forearms – which is pretty much the case.
 Again the body adapts.
-Also, a massive massager (like this one for example https://www.drgraeme.com/GP_mass.php)
+Also, a massive massager (like this one for example https://www.drgraeme.com/GP_mass.php) can really help.

 4. Your hands will puff up in your sleep